 Cycle diagrams mainly depict natural processes.
-In most cases, you will be given such a diagram on environmental issues like the water cycle, pollution, gas movements, animal life cycles etc. The labels in the diagrams will provide you with the necessary information.
+In most cases, you will be given a diagram of environmental issues like the water cycle, pollution, gas movements, animal life cycles, etc. The labels in the diagrams will provide you with the necessary information.
 You have to use the information in your answer.
-You should try to use the verbs from the information and change the form of the verbs or use synonyms for those verbs in your Writing Task 1 answer.
+Try to use the verbs from the information and change the form of the verbs or use synonyms for those verbs in your Writing Task 1 answer.
 You must not use the same verb over and over again; rather find some suitable synonyms for them.
-There are different stages which follow an arrow.
+There are different stages that follow an arrow.
 This makes a sequence for the cycle.
 You must not miss the sequence when you write your answer.
 There might be some additional information labeled in the diagram.
 You should try to use them as well.

 Point 4: Word count?

 Word count is crucial in IELTS both and Writing tasks.
 So, you should have an idea of how much to write on different writing tasks.
 Some diagrams may compel you to write more than 200 words because there is so much information to cover.
 However, writing too many words will not earn you better scores.
 More than 150 words mean 151 words or more.
 As you will not get extra marks for the extra words, avoid writing too many words.
 Try to write some condensed sentences so that you do need not to write more words than necessary.

 It will be a dangerous job and will surely cost you marks or scores if you provide any opinion, reasons, impacts or effects, and solutions if not illustrated in the diagram.
 Never write them at all.
 Avoid using any words, linkers, or phrases which indicate opinions, reasons, impacts, or effects, and solutions.